mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *the only correct actions are those that demand no explanation and no apology.*
+> *it has been my experience that folks who have no vices have very few virtues.*

 </div>
 <!-- quote-end -->